Social protection of the business manager

 2. Sickness benefits

-The leader who finds himself in inability to work for a certain period (accident, illness, temporary physical incapacity) may benefit of daily allowances allowing him to keep some of his income.
+The leader who finds himself in inability to work for a certain period (accident, illness, temporary physical incapacity) may benefit of daily allowances allowing him to keep part of his income.

 The conditions for receiving these daily allowances vary according to the duration of the work stoppage.

-- The manager must have been affiliated with CPAM for at least 12 months at the time of the work stoppage.
+• The executive must have been a member of the CPAM for at least 12 months at the time of the work stoppage.

-- He must also have worked at least 600 hours or contributed on a salary at least equal to 24,400.60 during the 12 months or 365 days preceding the work stoppage
+• He must also have worked at least 600 hours or contributed on a salary at least equal to 24,989.30 in the 12 months or 365 days preceding the work stoppage

-The amount of the daily allowance shall be 50% the basic daily salary of the manager.
+The daily allowance shall be equal to 50% the basic daily salary of the manager.
 The amount of the daily allowance may not exceed 41.95.

 A waiting period of 3 days is applied.
 In other words, the daily allowances are due from 4e day of work stoppage.
 Their payment varies according to the processing times of the file of the manager of the health insurance fund so it depends.

-In case of extension of the work stoppage after resumption of activity of 48 hours maximum, there is no waiting period applied for the new work stoppage.
+In case of extension of the work stoppage after resumption of activity of 48 hours maximum, there is no standstill period applied for the new work stoppage.

-To receive these daily allowances, the manager must send his work stoppage within 48 hours of the work stoppage to its primary health insurance fund.
+To receive these daily allowances, the manager must send his work stoppage within 48 hours of the work interruption to its primary health insurance fund.

-To learn more about the health insurance of the employee-equivalent manager, you can consult the dedicated dossier on the Ameli.fr website.
+To learn more about the health insurance of the employee-equivalent manager, you can consult the dedicated dossier on the website Ameli.fr.
 For more information on the daily allowances you can consult the dedicated sheet on the website Ameli.fr.

 3. Accidents at work and occupational diseases

-An employee-equivalent manager who develops an occupational disease or who suffers a disease receives full reimbursement of his medical expenses.
+An employee-equivalent manager who develops an occupational disease or who has suffered an accident at work is fully reimbursed for his medical expenses.

 In the event of a work stoppage, he also receives a daily allowance to compensate for the loss of income.

-The business of the officer must complete the Form No. S6202 "Certificate of salary -- or occupational disease" on the net-company website.
+The business of the officer must complete the Form S6202 "Statement of wages - accident at work or occupational disease" on the net-company website.
 This certificate allows the CPAM to which the manager depends to calculate the amount of any daily allowances.

 The daily allowance is calculated on the basis of the manager's gross salary in the month preceding the work stoppage.
 The amount varies according to the duration of the work stoppage.